Commutativity and the emergence of classical objectivity: Role of commutativity

 \section{Role of commutativity}

 The previous section demonstrated that the nature of the system-inaccessible environment can have a significant effect on whether the conditions for classical objectivity are fulfilled or not.
-We can gain insight into the reason for this dichotomy by examining the interplay between the various interactions.
-As the accessible environment fragments are non-interacting, and due to the considered form of the system-fragment Hamiltonians, we can restrict our attention to only a single qubit of the accessible environment since, given the symmetry of setting, the exhibited behavior is identical for each individual accessible fragment.
+We can gain insight into the reason for this dichotomy by examining the interplay between the various interactions. \steve{Specifically, we focus on the commutativity -- or lack thereof -- of the Hamiltonians dictating how the system interacts with the two environments.} As the accessible environment fragments are non-interacting, and due to the considered form of the system-fragment Hamiltonians, we can restrict our attention to only a single qubit of the accessible environment since, given the symmetry of setting, the exhibited behavior is identical for each individual accessible fragment.
 We can recast the problem using standard tools from open quantum systems, with the system simultaneously coupled to a Lindblad bath and a single auxiliary qubit~\cite{CampbellPRA2010, CampbellPRA2012, MariaPRA, SabrinaPRA2018}.
 The dynamics of the system-accessible fragment is therefore governed by the Markovian master equation

 The superoperator, $\mathcal{L}(\cdot)$, determines the effect that the inaccessible environment has on the system.
 As previously, we consider both situations where $\mathcal{L}$ gives rise to dephasing and thermalisation affecting the system only, i.e.